ThereseHagwall/backendFiskeLycka/README.md

 npm install
 npm run dev
 ```
-Please note that these commands assume that you have Node.js and npm installed on your machine.
-If you don’t, you’ll need to install them first.
-You can download Node.js and npm from the official Node.js website.
+Please note that these commands assume that you have Node.js installed on your machine.
+If you don’t, you’ll need to install it first.
+You can download Node.js official Node.js website.

 ## Project Structure